BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Experiments

 We train Fourier Features, \textsc{Siren}, and \bacon{} on each dataset for 200,000 iterations with a batch size of 5,000 coarse and 5,000 fine SDF samples.
 Models are optimized using Adam~\cite{kingma2014adam}, and we logarithmically anneal the learning rate of each method from 1e-2 (\bacon{}), 1e-3 (Fourier Features), and 1e-4 (\textsc{Siren}) to a final value of 1e-4 during the course of training.
 For \nglod{}, we use the default training settings in the authors' code\footnote{\url{https://github.com/nv-tlabs/nglod}}, which samples 500,000 points at each training epoch, uses a batch size of 512, and trains for 250 epochs.
 We train \nglod{} models with a maximum of 4 or 5 levels of detail.
-Additional levels of detail add successive layers in their octree representation, resulting in improved performance, but also an increased number of parameters.
+Additional levels of detail result in improved performance, but require more memory.

 We fit each method to four scenes from the Stanford 3D Scanning Repository (\textit{Armadillo}, \textit{Dragon}, \textit{Lucy}, and \textit{Thai Statue}), as well as a simple sphere baseline (all objects are shown in the supplemental).
 The models are extracted at $512^3$ resolution using marching cubes and evaluated using Chamfer distance and intersection over union (IOU), and we report these numbers averaged over the 5 scenes in Table~\ref{tab:shapes}.
-The highest resolution outputs of all methods achieve generally comparable performance, though note that \nglod{}-5 requires over an order of magnitude more parameters than the other representations, and \bacon{} achieves this despite representing all scales simultaneously.
+The highest resolution outputs of all methods achieve comparable performance, though note that \nglod{}-5 requires over an order of magnitude more parameters than the other representations, and \bacon{} achieves this despite representing all scales simultaneously.

 We see similar qualitative trends in Fig.~\ref{fig:shapes}, with Fourier Features, \textsc{Siren}, \nglod{}-4, and \bacon{} all producing detailed reconstructions of the \textit{Thai Statue} scene. \bacon{} produces a smooth reconstruction at multiple scales because of its band-limited output layers.
 This can be compared to the low-resolution outputs of \nglod{}, which show fewer finer details, but also have coarse, angular artifacts from the ReLU non-linearity used in the network.
 This follows from the \nglod{} frequency spectrum (see Fig.~\ref{fig:shapes}), which is non-zero for high frequencies, including at the coarsest scale.